Lime Interior Finishing, Spinning Stucco Hawk Magic Trick only From the phenomenal imaginative mind of Kirk Giordano Plastering.

 So why is it called Veneer lime plaster?

 The word “veneer” has nothing to do with a mineral but more a process or application.

 It simply means a thin application of lime plaster being applied.

 Lime plaster goes back to the beginning of time.
 However, sheetrock has been used since about 1960 as it’s a faster way to build a home.

-For those who may be curious, limestone is heated in Kilns to about 1600 degrees.
-It becomes either lime putty, slaked lime, or powder, depending on how it’s processed.
+Limestone is heated in Kilns to about 1600 degrees for those curious.
+Depending on how it’s processed, it becomes either lime putty, slaked lime, or powder.
 Water is again added.
-When mixed, it becomes limestone once more; this plaster is mainly for interior usage.
+It becomes limestone once more; this plaster is mainly for interior usage.

 Lime re-finishing over new or existing sheetrock!

 https://youtu.be/8yqzBa9MU7Y/ Veneer Lime Plastering, amusing stuff.